scrapli/scrapli_netconf/README.md

    .
 Net/net though is they are just different!
 Use whichever you prefer!
 - Question: Is this easy to use?
   - Answer: Biased, but I think so!
-A big part of the goal of all of this was to have a consistent feel across ssh and netconf both with sync and async support, and (again, biased) I think that has been acheived.
+A big part of the goal of all of this was to have a consistent feel across ssh and netconf both with sync and async support, and (again, biased) I think that has been achieved.
 - Other questions?
 Ask away!